janbiedermann/opal-zeitwerk/PROJECT_RULES.md

 ### Variables for paths

+In the Browser a path is basically a key of Opal.modules.
+A directory is a partial path.
+Example for path: 'components/my_app/my_component' Example for directories, eg. for above path:
+- 'components'
+- 'components/my_app'

+Directories are not registered explicitly in Opal.modules, they must be inferred from the paths available in Opal.modules.

 You should pick always the most specific option:

 * `file`: Absolute path of a file.
 * `dir`: Absolute path of a directory.
 * `abspath`: Absolute path of a file or directory.
 * `realpath`: Absolute real path of a file or directory.

+Within Opal.modules abspath and realpath are the same.

 Note that Zeitwerk does not deal with file or directory objects, only with paths.
 For brevity, we exploit this fact to adopt the convention `file`/`dir` instead of `filename`/`dirname` or somesuch.